 Emily Johns (School Psychology)

 Emily is a doctoral student in School Psychology.
 She earned her Bachelor’s of Science in Psychology with a Minor in Biology from Indiana University.
 Emily’s research interest lies in the effects of social-emotional learning on long-term academics in young school age children.
 While in Indiana, Emily worked as a research assistant and a project manager on a longitudinal study at the Cognitive Development Lab.

 Anna Kim (Social Work)

-Madison Schoen (School Psychology)
+Monica Romero (School Psychology)

-Wenxi Yang (School Psychology) Wenxi is a first-year doctoral student in School Psychology.
-She received her bachelor’s degree in Business Management from Missouri State University with a minor in Psychology, and her Master of Science degree in Psychology from Arizona State University (ASU).
-During her master’s program, she worked at the Statistics and Methods Lab of ASU for two years.
-In addition, she has developed a strong interest in (a) social-emotional development in children, and how stress and resilience influence those processes; (b) how personality traits and interpersonal beliefs (e.g., culture, attitudes) interact with external environments (e.g., school, family) in affecting adjustment outcomes; and © how to apply these previous research interests to establish effective interventions and prevention.
+Wenxi is a doctoral student in School Psychology.
+She received her Bachelor’s degree in Business Management from Missouri State University with a minor in Psychology and her Master of Science degree in Psychology from Arizona State University.
+While at ASU she worked at the Statistics and Methods Lab for two years.
+Wenxi has a strong interest in (1) social-emotional development in children, and how stress and resilience influence those processes; (2) how personality traits and interpersonal beliefs (e.g., culture, attitudes) interact with external environments (e.g., school, family) in affecting adjustment outcomes; and (3) how to apply these previous research interests to establish effective interventions and prevention.